athrael-soju/Titanium/README.md

 # What is Titanium?

-Titanium is a modern web application built with Next.js, leveraging Typescript for dynamic user interfaces and integrating with OpenAI's API.
-It's still in very early stages, but I aim to add implementations for all new OpenAI API's, including:
+Titanium is a modern web application built with Next.js, using MaterialUI for the UI and leveraging the latest OpenAI API to offer an advanced Generative and Conversational AI experience.
+It's still in very early stages, but I aim to add implementations for the latest OpenAI API's, including:

-- Multipurpose Assistants.
+- Multi-user Authentication using next-auth ✅ (Including a custom CredentialProvider for guest accounts)
+- Customizable, Multipurpose Assistants with File Upload. ✅ (Also supports complete deletion of all Assistant related data)
-- Code Interpretation/Generation.
+- Code Interpretation/Generation. ✅ (Supported as part of Assistants implementation)
-- Query/Discussion of uploaded documents.
+- Query/Discussion of uploaded documents. ✅ (Supported as part of Assistants implementation)
 - Image Analysis/Generation.
 - Traditional RAG, using Vector DB's.
 - Persistent multi-user memory.